Chair: Associate Professor Fraleigh

 Note: All courses in art history meet for a minimum of 140 minutes a week.

-113. Global Perspectives in Art History to the Renaissance.
+113. Art History Survey: Caves to Cathedrals.
 Basic problems of the development of Western art are considered in terms of major civilizations and epochs that produced them, from ancient times to the Renaissance.
-Introduces non-Western art such as African, Asian, Islamic, Judaic, aboriginal (art of Australia and New Zealand), and art of the Americas.
+Introduces non-Western art such as African, Asian, Islamic, Judaic, aboriginal (art of Australia and New Zealand), and/or art of the Americas.
 Fall.
 (M6)

 Ciganick, Kearns, Radycki

-114. Art History since the Renaissance.
+114. Art History Survey: Renaissance to Abstraction.
 Major movements in Western art from the Renaissance to the present.
 Spring.
 (M6)

 212. Artists as Activists.
 (Also Interdisciplinary 212).
 How do artists, graphic designers, writers and performing artists raise questions and advocate social change?
 Global examples of visual culture will include propaganda, graphic design, film music video, and theatre.
 Relationships between art, images, mass media, and acts of conscience will be evaluated using ethical/philosophical frameworks and formal and contextual analysis.
 Discussion will include historical, social, and political context of art, its method of production and distribution, and its inherent privileges or risks.
 Prerequisite: Junior or senior class standing.
 (U2)

 218. Art of the Renaissance.
-Development and growth of art in Italy and northern Europe, 13th-16th centuries.
+Development and growth of art in Italy and northern Europe, 14th-16th centuries.
 Prerequisite: Art 113, Art 114, or permission of instructor.
 Fall, alternate years.
 (M6)

 222. African Art.
 (Also Interdisciplinary 222) Students will develop an aesthetic and cultural overview of African art, from prehistory to the present day.
 Sculpture is the primary medium studied in the course, but textiles, painting, artisanal works and architecture are also included.
 Students will consider how religion and cultural influences affect the development of regional and national styles.
 The influence of the African diaspora on art in Europe, Latin America, and the United States will be considered.
 Students will acquire the critical vocabulary required to analyze and interpret African art, and apply it in both discussion and writing.
 (M5)

 226. Art of the 19th Century.
-Development of art from romantic and neoclassical periods through the post-impressionists.
+Development of art from neoclassical and romantic periods through the post-impressionists.
 Prerequisite: Art 113, Art 114, or permission of instructor.
-Fall, alternate years.
+Alternate years.

 229. Modern Art.
 Development of European and American art from the post-impressionists (1890s) to Pop Art (1960s).
 Prerequisite: Art 113, Art 114, or permission of instructor.
 Writing-intensive.